corda/corda/docs/source/design/corda-gradle-plugin-v2/secure-dependencies.md

 # Secure dependencies

-Code that is run on the ledger needs a cryptographic chain of proof to a root of trust.
+As described in the high level doc, code that is run on the ledger needs a cryptographic chain of proof to a root of trust.

-This proposes a solution based on:
+The proposed solution attempts to provide a generic way of declaring and verifying dependencies that can be used by any java project.

+There are 2 components:
 1. Gradle plugin that adds a list in the output jar containing the maven coordinate and the cryptographic hash of each dependency.
 2. A library that reads and enforces this metadata.